UI5/mcp-server/resources/integration_cards_guidelines.md

-# Integration Cards Development Guidelines
+# UI Integration Cards Development Guidelines

 > *This document outlines the fundamental rules and best practices an AI agent must follow when developing or modifying Integration Cards.
-Adherence to these guidelines is critical for creating modern, maintainable, and performant applications.*
+Adherence to these guidelines is critical for creating modern, maintainable, and performant UI Integration Cards.*
 ## 1. Coding Guidelines
-- **ALWAYS** attempt to make declarative Integration Card, such as "List", "Table", "Timeline", "Object" or "Analytical".
+- **ALWAYS** attempt to make declarative Integration Card, such as "Calendar", "List", "Table", "Timeline", "Object" or "Analytical".
   - in rare cases, you can also create Integration Card Extension.
 - **ALWAYS** create links using the `actions` property.
 - **ALWAYS** refer to parameters using correct syntax - `{parameters>/parameterKey/value}`.